Lamesa Army Airfield: History

-with liaison pilot training provided by Clint Breedlove Aerial Services.
+with liaison pilot training provided by Clent Breedlove Aerial Services.
 Liaison pilot training ended at Lamesa in January 1944.
 From 1 September 1944 to 18 November 1946, the airfield was operated by the War Assets Commission to sell surplus military supplies to the local civilian community.
 From 17 February 1947 to 11 September 1947, the airfield served as Lamesa Municipal Airport, until replaced by the current Lamesa Municipal Airport (8 miles south).
 Originally, two hangars, three barracks capable of housing 160 students, a medical clinic, mess hall, recreation room, and administrative building, which also served as a control tower for flight operations were on the airfield; one hangar survives, but the entire airfield has been removed and returned to agriculture.